owntracks/booklet/docs/tech/json.md

     * `dump` triggers the publish of a configuration message
     * `setWaypoints` configures new waypoints. (iOS only; [details](../features/remoteconfig.md) )
     * `waypoints` triggers a publish of all waypoints configured on the device.
 These are published in `.otrw` format to the `../waypoints` topic.
+    * `action` inserts an additional 'Featured Content' tab in the UI.
+The text in `"content"` is displayed.
+Links embedded in the text are operational.
+	Send `"action":"action"` without `"content"` to remove the extra tab.

 ## `_type=steps`